Bear of a Time at Bear Lake

-You can access Rendezvous Beach by south end of Bear Lake about two miles northwest of Laketown on SR 30.
+You can access Rendezvous Beach by the south end of Bear Lake about two miles northwest of Laketown on SR 30.
 Along with a boat launch, you’ll find paddle board and Sea-doo rentals.
 There are even four reservable group sites with pavilions.
 If you want to spend the night beachside, RVers will find 106 reservable, full hook-up sites and 37 reservable tent sites.
 Boat rentals are available.

 Afterwards, head to the Marina Grill inside the Bear Lake State Park Marina for a drink and food where you can catch views of all the boats.
 For elevated views accompanied by steak and lobster entrees, head to Cooper’s in Fish Haven, Idaho, on the Bear Lake West Golf Course.
 You’ll soak in gorgeous lake vistas no matter where you sit, be it in the sports bar, dining room or deck.